 The big summer flat race at Sandown comes in the form of the always intriguing Coral-Eclipse.
 Representing the first real clash of the generations, this contest normally provides us with the opportunity to see how the current season’s Classic crop stack up against their elders.
-In 2020 this was for horses aged four years and older due to its proximity to the Epsom Derby and Oaks ran the previous day.

 The race was first run in 1886 and is named after the racehorse Eclipse who had an undefeated 18 race career between 1769 and 1770.
 In recent times, Derby winners Sea The Stars and Golden Horn followed up their Epsom victory with a win in the Eclipse.
 In 2019 the Sandown showpiece was won by wonder filly Enable.